 That doesn’t mean we never seek out new connections.
 But when we do, we may come across as quiet and uncomfortable.
 That’s because we’re pushing the limits of our comfort zone — hard.

 3. You won’t see our real personalities right away.

 Some people put it all out there — political opinions, personal problems, personality quirks — right away.
 But that’s usually not us.
 Private by nature, introverts tend to hold back around people we don’t know well.

 I promise, there is a laugh-until-you-snort and share-your-most-embarrassing-middle-school-moments side to us.
 But this person only comes out around our most trusted allies.
 It takes time.

 4. Sometimes we just don’t know what to say.

 The friends I met that night were the kind of people who always had something to say.
 Faster than a thought occurred to my mind, they shot off a clever comeback or were already moving on to another topic of conversation.
 I couldn’t keep up.

 It’s not that introverts enjoy awkward silences.
 Introverts tend to need time to think before speaking.
 This could range from a few extra milliseconds to a few days.
 Add to that our chronic struggle with word retrieval and our penchant for meaningful conversation over frivolous banter, and it’s no wonder we’re quiet.

-5. Ask us questions to draw us out.
+5. You can ask us questions to draw us out.

 I don’t mean you should rapid-fire interrogate us or ask about our deepest darkest secrets.
 But when an introvert is feeling awkward on the fringes of a group, we do appreciate someone giving us an in.